1nst4ll/mango-news/docs/admin-ui.md

     -   Any discovered sources will be listed with their name and URL.
 -   **Adding a Discovered Source:**
     -   For each discovered source, click the "Add as New Source" button.
-    -   This will populate the Add Source modal form with the discovered source's information.
+    -   This will populate the Add Source form with the discovered source's information.
     -   You can then configure the remaining settings and add the source as described in the "Adding a New Source" section.

 ---